 I wrote an effective resume

-Now, to get a job offer, you have to be a shining star on paper, which means you have to put in a lot more effort and you have to dig deep and find out what truly makes you stand out as an employee.
-Facts, figures, examples, concise language, and a clean layout are all part of a stellar resume, so make sure that yours has it all.
+To get a job offer nowadays, you have to stand out among a sea of applicants.
+That means you have to put in a lot more effort to dig deep and figure out what makes you a unique candidate for the open position.
+Facts, figures, examples, concise language, and a clean layout are all part of a stellar resume.
+Make sure that yours has it all.

 I expanded my job search

-Every morning I got an email from indeed.com that showed me a list of new available positions based on my chosen keywords.
-Every person looking for a job should use this free service.
-Not only did it bring the jobs to me, but it weeded out all the ones I had no interest in.
+Every morning I read emails from job search websites.
+Each one showed me a list of newly available positions based on my chosen keywords.
+Every person looking for a job should use these free services.
+Not only do they bring the jobs to you, but it weeds out the jobs you have no interest in.